mautic/mautic-documentation/pages/14.builders/docs.en.md

   * Use the base.html.twig and message.html.twig files from the basic theme or make your changes there
   * save your config.json as described above
   * Create a thumbnail (around 400px wide, 600px high)
-  * zip the contents of the folder
+  * Zip the contents of the folder

 ### Reporting bugs